-Familiarity with the literature is now assessed as part of the 2nd Year Project committee meetings, and data will be collected in the future.
+Familiarity with the literature is now assessed as part of the 2nd Year Project and PhD Committee meetings, and data will be collected in the future.
 Currently, we have only anecdotal evidence from our committee meeting reports that shows our students progressing successfully.